Rachel is a lifestyle writer and vegetarian who enjoys experimenting with new recipes and food combinations.

 Be careful not to overdo it on the seasoning for your protein.
 Remember, seasonings have calories, sodium, and carbs, too!

-This is the part where you can really get creative with different colors and flavors.
-Try to include 2-3 different veggies in your salad, preferably ones that are low calorie, high fiber, and have a high water content:
+This is where you can really get creative with different colors and flavors.
+Try to include 2-3 different veggies in your salad, preferably ones that are low calorie, high fiber, and have a high water content.
+Might I suggest:

 More color = more nutrients!